 Help me help our less fortunate children.

-Donate to Chapter 2 Chapter.
+You can impact children's lives by donating to Chapter 2 Chapter.

 I have been immersed in books since day one.
 My house was full of books, and my parents would read to my sister and I every night - usually three or four books.
 I was always in love with literature.
 I loved, and still do love, to read.
 I love being able to live in my mind for a while, to become enraptured with the story and characters, drawn into the pages.